 To establish a zoning district for the upland portion of the Eastern Waterfront area.
 The B-6 zone encourages a distinctly urban form through development that emphasizes a quality pedestrian experience, promotes public transit, and demonstrates exemplary urban design.
-The zone promotes a broad range of both residential and commercial uses to achieve 24-hour urban vitality, and shared use of parking infrastructure as recommended in the Eastern Waterfront Master Plan for redevelopment.
+The zone promotes a range of uses to achieve 24-hour urban vitality and shared use of parking infrastructure as recommended in the Eastern Waterfront Master Plan for redevelopment.
 The B-6 zone promotes a mixed-use development pattern envisioned for urban land on Portland's peninsula.